Planning application - local requirement

 - For settings

 - Wider evaluation of the character of the area and views.
 For complex sites, a Landscape/Townscape Visual Impact Assessment (LVIA) can be a useful tool for preparing this information.

 - An appropriate desk-based assessment and, where necessary, a field evaluation.

+Historic England, the government's advisor on heritage matters, has published detailed advice which you can consult.
 For further guidance on heritage assets and the role and preparation of a Heritage Statement, visit the Historic England website.